Readek/RoA-Stream-Tool/README.md

 ## Other stuff...
 Do you want to customize something?
 Do you need some OBS tips and tricks for a RoA stream? **Please, go to the [wiki](https://github.com/Readek/RoA-Stream-Control/wiki)**!

 Workshop creators!
 Do you want your character added to the Stream Tool?
 There's [a guide](https://github.com/Readek/RoA-Stream-Tool/wiki/6.-Workshop-characters) to help you do that, don't worry!
-If you end up adding a workshop character, please let me know so it can be added to the main project.
-You can either create a pull request here, or contact me directly through [Twitter](https://twitter.com/Readeku) or Discord `Readek#5869`.

 Do you want to adapt this project to another game but can't figure out how to?
 Lucky for you, I'm open for commisions!
 Contact me on Twitter [@Readeku](https://twitter.com/Readeku) or on Discord `Readek#5869`!